 For better or worse, this is the default interview when people talk about interviewing as a software engineer at a large tech company.
 These type of interviews are most common at the FAANG companies and there is a ton of literature on these.
 Books have been written and there are tons of websites like HackerRank, LeetCode, and GeeksforGeeks designed to help engineers practice.
 You can even watch software engineers crush these types of questions on twitch or youtube under the category of 'competitive programming'.

 There is a lot of valid criticism on these, but ultimately these are used because it is easy to compare the results of hundreds of candidates, a requirement at companies that are interviewing thousands of people a week.
+Based on 0+ technical hires we've made since 2019, companies continue to prioritize a standardized evaluation of problem-solving skills, especially for roles paying an average salary of ~$252K.
+The prevalence of these interviews underscores the industry's demand for fundamental computer science principles.
 The best strategy to do well on these is to practice, get a working answer, and worry about edge cases and refactoring the code secondarily.
 These are language agnostic, so do yourself a favor and do a high-up un-typed language, like Python.

 Let's take Javascript as an example: you can expect to have questions on async/await, currying, hoisting, and binding.
 The interviewer is looking to ensure you have a deep understanding of this specific language, as it will be the majority of your job.
+Recruiters often share insights on common language-specific questions for roles they are filling; we've placed engineers at 549+ startups that often have specific language requirements.
+These interviews confirm an engineer's practical fluency in the tools they will use daily, a critical factor for immediate productivity.
 Prepare for these by reading about typical interviews in that language and brush up on the more academic concepts of the language.

 Very similar to language-specific interviews, framework interviews ask you specific questions about the framework that will be required for the role.
 If you're interviewing for a React frontend role, the interviewer might ask you to quickly spin up a working calculator or a game of connect four.